Elvric/ClassNotes/Winter2018/Comp421.md

 /*this will fail as the where operation happens before the grouping. */

 HAVING AVG(age) >10
-/* this is the correct way of doing it*/
+/* this is the correct way of doing it only works by group*/

 SELECT MIN(AVG(S2.age))
 FROM Skaters S2